PersiaML/tutorials/src/kubernetes-integration/index.md

 Kubernetes Integration
 ===

-The Persia Operator is a Kubernetes [custom resource definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+The PERSIA Operator is a Kubernetes [custom resource definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
 You can define your distributed persia task by an operator file.
 We have learned the structure of an operator definition file in the [Customize a PERSIA Job](../customization/index.md) section.
 In following section, we will introduce more details about running PERSIA on a k8s cluster.

-## Persia Job Name
+## PERSIA Job Name

 For PERSIA operator, a job name is a unique identifier, it is important to keep job name different between PERSIA jobs.